ryo33/reduration/README.md

 let timestamp_in_nano: BigUint = nanos + 1000 * (millis + 1000 * (secs + 60 * (mins + 60 * (hours + 24 * days))));
 ```

-### Rounding or truncation
+### Precision (no rounding or truncation)

-Deserialization must not truncate or round the sub-seconds even if the system does not support microsec or nanosecs.
-Let users choose round or sail or floor within data conversion.
+Lack of precision must be reported as an error.
+There are two cases (into and from);

+1. a reduration object converted into other representation that lacks time precision to represent the same value;
+2. a reduration object converted from a value of other representation that has picoseconds-level or more granular values.

+Therefore, a user need to manually perform a round/ceil/floor before such a conversion.

 ### Overflow

-A deserializer must throw an error if overflow occurred while translate to target data.
+Every integer overflows in conversion between reduration and other representations must be reported as errors.
+A user still can ignore the overflow errors.

+### Signed or unsigned

+Reduration format can be used in both use-case, signed duration or unsigned duration, but a system must not allow both grammars `reduration` and `signed-reduration`.

+Regardless of which grammer, the `day-part` must be 0 or positive nanoseconds, and negative values must be rejected as invalid reduration.

+Valid strings:

+- `1 days`
+- `-1 hours 61min`

+Invalid strings:

+- `-1 days`
+- `1 hours -61min`

+### Leading zeros

+Leading zeros are ignored.

+## Implementation

+### Serializer

+A serializer must follow the grammar.

+### Deserializer

+A deserializer:

+- must handle an input in UTF-8 encoding.
+- can allow incorrect casing like `1 Hours` or `1H`.
+- can allow incorrect spacing like `1   hours` (too many spaces) or `1mins2secs` (needs a space after `mins`).
+- can allow leading/trailing spaces.
+- can allow UTF-8 whitespaces.
+- should not allow other incorrect grammars not listed in the above.

+### Conversion to other representations

+A converter should have an option that let users choose `seil`, `floor`, or `round` as fallback logic on the precision error.

-## Memory efficient deserialization
+### Memory efficient deserialization

-As shown in semantics/data structure section, naive data structure for deserialization took over 256-bit.
-Not to take large memory, the following pseudo technique is recommended.
+As shown in semantics/data structure section, naive numerical data structure takes over 256-bit.
+Not to take large memory, the following is recommended.

 ```rust
 let mut nanos = 0;